mvanthoor/rustic-book/src/evaluation/material.md

 Implementation difficulty of counting the material balance is in the easy to lower medium range.
 We will be discussing two methods of calculating the material balance: counting from scratch, and keeping the value updated incrementally.
-(Rustic uses the second approach.)
+(Rustic uses the second approach, because it is MUCH faster.
+The same goes for PSQT's which can be counted in the same two ways.)

 ### Value per piece type